hlev/palika-xalps-17/README.md

 # palika-xalps-17
-HUN1 P. Takats X-Alps 2017 (almost) LiveTracking
+HUN1 P. Takats X-Alps 2017 LiveTracking (kind of)

 Data comes from the offical Red Bull X-Alps site.
 We're piggybacking on their (at first sight) hairy API that allows SQL queries in URL query strings.